 3. Pay structure A

-Tables A1 to A2 refer to pay structure A. These tables apply to employees whose employment commenced before 1 July 2005.
-See Article 34, paragraph 2b.
-Pay structure B, tables B1 to B3 apply to all other employees.
+Tables A refers to pay structure A. These tables apply to employees whose employment commenced before 1 July 2005.
+See Chapter 4, Article 34, paragraph 2b.
+Pay structure B, tables B1 to B2 apply to all other employees.